Dairy cattle: Animal welfare

 Organizations like the Upper Midwest Agriculture Safety and Health Center offer resources such as bilingual training videos, fact sheets, and informational posters for dairy worker training.
 Additionally the Beef Quality Assurance Program offer seminars, live demonstrations, and online resources for stockmanship training.

 For cows to reach high performance in milk yields and reproduction, they must be in great condition and comfortable in the system.
-Once an individual’s welfare is reduced, so does her efficiency and production.
+Once an individual's welfare is reduced, so does her efficiency and production.
 This creates more cost and time on the operation, therefore most farmers strive to create a healthy, hygienic, atmosphere for their cattle.
 As well as provide quality nutrition that keep the cows yield high.

 The production of milk requires that the cow be in lactation, which is a result of the cow having given birth to a calf.
 The cycle of insemination, pregnancy, parturition, and lactation is followed by a "dry" period of about two months before calving, which allows udder tissue to regenerate.
 A dry period that falls outside this time frames can result in decreased milk production in subsequent lactation.
 Dairy operations therefore include both the production of milk and the production of calves.
 Bull calves are either castrated and raised as steers for beef production or used for veal.

 The practice of dairy production has been criticized by animal rights proponents.
-Some of the ethical reasons regarding dairy production cited include how often the dairy cattle are impregnated, the separation of calves from their mothers, the fact that dairy cows are considered "spent" and culled at a relatively young age, as well as environmental concerns regarding any cattle production.
+Some of the ethical reasons regarding dairy production cited include how often the dairy cattle are impregnated needed to produce milk, the separation of calves from their mothers to obtain the milk meant for their calves and the fact that dairy cows are considered "spent" and culled at a relatively young age, another reason is that most male calves are of no use to the dairy industry and are sold for beef or veal, as well as environmental concerns regarding any cattle production.